bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

 |h2| Curvature |h2e|

 To begin this discussion, we have to first understand something about `curvature <https://en.wikipedia.org/wiki/Curvature>`__.
-There are all kinds of curvature to talk about whether they be on curves, or surfaces (or hypersurfaces) with the latter having many different variants.
+There are many different kinds of curvatuve, and they can be with respect to either curves or surfaces (hypersurfaces) with the latter having many different variants.
 The basic idea behind all these different definitions is that **curvature** is some measure by which a geometric object deviates from a flat plane, or in the case of a curve, deviates from a straight line.

-As a side note, there can be **extrinsic curvature** which is defined for objects embedded in another space (usually Euclidean).
-Alternatively, there is a concept of **intrinsic curvature**, which is defined in terms of lengths of a curve within a Riemannian manifold, i.e. it is defined independently of any embedding.
-We won't go into all the details but those two terms might come up when you're reading further.
+As a side note, there can be **extrinsic curvature** which is defined for objects embedded in another higher dimensional space (usually Euclidean).
+This means its curvature depends on something (the embedding) besides itself.
+Alternatively, there is a concept of **intrinsic curvature**, which is defined in terms of deviation of the surface (or manifold) from flat space.
+This doesn't depend on any particular embedding but is an "intrinsic" property of the surface (or manifold).
+We won't go into all the details but the kinds of curvature we'll be talking about will be intrinsic.

 |h3| Gaussian Curvature |h3e|